Uncategorized

 The reason is somewhat subtle—a little history first.

 Before most of today’s programmers were born, there was a thing called the “software crisis.”
 In the 1970’s, software engineering had not yet caught up to the advancing power of machines.
 Programming was rapidly leaving the strictly batch, punch-card, mainframe era behind, and program sizes were exploding.
-The crisis was that the majority of large projects were failing and were abandoned uncompleted.
-The chronic failure to deliver software had become a major problem in developed economies.
+The crisis was that the majority of large projects were failing and ended up abandoned uncompleted.
+The chronic failure to deliver software had become a major problem in developed world economies.

 The reason is that attempting to go faster by adding programmers is a linear process, but it results in a quadratic increase in time that must be spent coordinating everyone’s work.